klack/klack.cloud/README.md

 ### Log Rotation
 Is setup on the host machine due to permission issues and the requirement to send SIGHUP signals

-# Other Notes
+### Honeypots
-- Honeypot's cannot be accessed by localhost due to macvlan network
+Honeypot's cannot be accessed by localhost due to macvlan network

+### Custom CA Cert
-- To use your own ca-signed certificates rename `config/traefik/dynamic/certs.yml.example` to `config/traefik/dynamic/certs.yml` and place `ca.crt`,`server.crt`, and `server.key` in `config/traefik/certs`
+To use your own ca-signed certificates rename `config/traefik/dynamic/certs.yml.example` to `config/traefik/dynamic/certs.yml` and place `ca.crt`,`server.crt`, and `server.key` in `config/traefik/certs`

 # Uninstall
 Run `./setup.sh --clean`